Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 CORIMA G30.5 – A ZEN-LIKE RIDE AND GRAVEL BEST PERFORMER

-If I didn’t know anything about Corima wheels and their G30.5, and I knew very little because Corima is a niche brand where I live and the G30.5 are the company’s first and only gravel wheels, I wouldn’t have expected much from sizing them up when they first arrived.
+If I knew nothing about Corima wheels and their G30.5, and I knew very little because Corima is a niche brand where I live, and the G30.5 is the first gravel model they’ve sold, I wouldn’t have expected much from sizing them up when they first arrived.

 With their glossy carbon-weave finish, weighing about 200 grams more and measuring 3mm or so less than other performance-carbon wheels, fellow gravel tester Conor and I thought these might be average performers.
 My spirits were further dampened by the list of specifications on the G30.5’s webpage that started with “mandatory terms” that included “only for gravel use” and a short “list of tires that must be used with our Gravel G30.5 wheels.”